diwasrimal/inventory-management-system/README.md

 ```

 `Main.java` is the entry point of server, which initializes `ServerData` and `ServerSock` objects.
-The database is handled by `ServerData` which is provided as an argument to `ServerSock`, the
+The database is handled by `ServerData` which is provided as an argument to `ServerSock`,
-which is responsible for handling clients by creating a new `ClientHandler` objects for each connected
+which is responsible for handling clients by creating a new `ClientHandler` object for each connected
 client.
 The `ClientHandler` object implements the `Runnable` interface which allows each client to
 be handled in separate thread.